phywand/pmlNotePlan/README.md

 /pmjth : Jump to ThinkHeader in pml
 /pmjig : Jump to InsertGraphic(PID) in pml

+Two ways of highlighting text

+/pmh : hightlight selection
+/pmc : mark as comment

 ## rough and ready

 ![adding technical text](pmlInsertGroupBlock.gif)

 ## To follow

-An implementation of critic markup, which I use to comment on the text.
-A bit more on how I use Mark forteview.
+A bit more on how I use markforteview.
 More error trapping and reporting.

 # hat-tips